seun-awonuga/Classification-of-Raisin-Grain-Varieties-Using-Statistical-Modelling-and-Data-Mining/README.md

 ****************************

 # II.
 Methods
 The methodology will be implemented with R programming language.
 Also, R is well built to perform a huge variety of run arithmetic calculations and scientific implementation of machine learning algorithms.
+Methods used for this projects are outlined below
 1. Descriptive statistical summary (mean, skewness, kurtosis, boxplot)
 2. Collinearity Analysis using Spearman correlation rank
 3. Feature selection using Random Forest